 Today, many novice investors tend to focus exclusively on investment returns with little concern for Fidelity Core's investment risk.
 Other traders do consider volatility but use just one or two very conventional indicators such as Fidelity Core's standard deviation.
 In reality, there are many statistical measures that can use Fidelity Core historical prices to predict the future Fidelity Core's volatility.

-As of now, Fidelity Etf is very steady.
-Fidelity Core Bond secures Sharpe Ratio (or Efficiency) of close to zero, which denotes the etf had a close to zero % return per unit of risk over the last 3 months.
-We have found twenty-four technical indicators for Fidelity Core Bond, which you can use to evaluate the volatility of the entity.
-Please confirm Fidelity Core's Mean Deviation of 0.2216, variance of 0.2229, and Standard Deviation of 0.4721 to check if the risk estimate we provide is consistent with the expected return of 0.0011%.
-The etf shows a Beta (market volatility) of 0.11, which means not very significant fluctuations relative to the market.
+Fidelity Core Bond secures Sharpe Ratio (or Efficiency) of -0.074, which denotes the etf had a -0.074 % return per unit of risk over the last 3 months.
+Fidelity Core Bond exposes thirty different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please confirm Fidelity Core's Coefficient Of Variation of 2032.45, downside deviation of 0.5136, and Mean Deviation of 0.2031 to check the risk estimate we provide.
+The etf shows a Beta (market volatility) of 0.12, which means not very significant fluctuations relative to the market.
 As returns on the market increase, Fidelity Core's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Fidelity Core is expected to be smaller as well.

 Auto-correlation

-Fidelity Core Bond has insignificant predictability.
-Overlapping area represents the amount of predictability between Fidelity Core time series from 4th of November 2025 to 19th of December 2025 and 19th of December 2025 to 2nd of February 2026.
+Fidelity Core Bond has insignificant reverse predictability.
+Overlapping area represents the amount of predictability between Fidelity Core time series from 27th of November 2025 to 11th of January 2026 and 11th of January 2026 to 25th of February 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Fidelity Core Bond price movement.
-The serial correlation of 0.12 indicates that less than 12.0% of current Fidelity Core price fluctuation can be explain by its past prices.
+The serial correlation of -0.11 indicates that less than 11.0% of current Fidelity Core price fluctuation can be explain by its past prices.

 Fidelity Core technical etf analysis exercises models and trading practices based on price and volume transformations, such as the moving averages, relative strength index, regressions, price and return correlations, business cycles, etf market cycles, or different charting patterns.